-The Nechalacho Rare Earth Elements Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), approximately 100 kilometres southeast of the city of

-Yellowknife.
-The property is now comprised of the resources below a depth of 150 metres above sea level (the "Basal Zone Resources") eight contiguous mining leases totalling 5,786 hectares (14,297 acres), after three mining claims totalling 332 hectares on the southwest side of the original five leases were converted to mining leases.
+The Nechalacho Rare Earth Elements Project is located at Thor Lake in the Mackenzie Mining District of the Northwest Territories ("NWT"), approximately 100 kilometres southeast of the city of Yellowknife.
+The property is comprised of eight contiguous mining leases totalling 5,786 hectares (14,297 acres), after three mining claims totalling 332 hectares on the southwest side of the original five leases were converted to mining leases.
 The original five leases are subject to one independently owned 2.5% Net Smelter Returns ("NSR") royalty agreement.
 Avalon has the contractual right to buy out this royalty on the basis of a fixed formula, which is currently approximately \$1.6 million, and which will increase at a rate equal to the Canadian prime rate until the royalty is bought out.

 During Fiscal 2020, Avalon sold the rights to the near-surface mineral resources above a depth of 150 metres above sea level ("Upper Zone Resources") to Cheetah Resources Pty Ltd. ("Cheetah").
-Avalon retained a 3.0% NSR royalty (the "3.0% NSR Royalty") and will continue to have access to the property for development and mining of its Basal Zone resources.
+Avalon retained a 3.0% NSR royalty (the "3.0% NSR Royalty") and will continue to have access to the property for development and mining of its 100% owned Basal Zone resources.
 Avalon has also agreed to waive the 3.0% NSR Royalty for the first five years of Cheetah's commercial production and to grant Cheetah the option to pay the Company \$2 million within eight years of the transaction closing to extend the waiver of this royalty in perpetuity.
 Cheetah also has the option to purchase the Company's option in the 2.5% NSR Royalty, provided that, upon exercising the option, it extinguishes this royalty.
 The eight mining leases are jointly recorded in the names of Cheetah 50% and the Company 50%, while the beneficial ownership is held in trust by Cheetah and Avalon as to their respective beneficial ownership entitlement in and to the Upper Zone Resources and the Basal Zone Resources, respectively.
 Avalon and Cheetah have formed a jointly-owned corporation (NWT Rare Earths Ltd.) to hold the exploration permits and related authorizations related to Nechalacho and have also entered into a co-ownership agreement governing each party's activities and management at site.
 On November 30, 2020, a new Land Use Permit MV2020D0013, expiring November 29, 2025 and Water License expiring November 29, 2027 were approved for both the Cheetah Demonstration Project and the previously approved Avalon Nechalacho early works construction activities.

-Expenditures during the Quarter were \$10,386 (2020 - \$12,682), which were incurred primarily on ongoing site holding and sample storage costs.
+Expenditures during the Quarter were \$17,975 (2020 - \$8,443), which were incurred primarily on annual mining lease fees and on-going sample storage costs.